elisa-tech/tsc/safety-architecture/tools/callgraph-tool/doc/scripts/coverage/README.md

 After the stress-ng is successfully built run the following command:
 ```
 ./cp_sng.sh
+```
 This will transfer test scripts to the virtual machine target.
-```
+Script _jobs.sh_ contains list of stress-ng stressor commands to execute.

 # Collecting the data and conversion to callgraph coverage format